fatvdbergdotus/ai/data_science/glossary.md

 - **Standardize features**, or z-score normalization, means scaling data so each feature has a mean of 0 and a standard deviation of 1​.
 This makes all features comparable and helps many machine learning models perform better.
 ## T
 - **TensorBoard** is a visualization tool commonly used with TensorFlow to monitor and analyze machine learning experiments.
 It lets you track metrics like loss and accuracy, visualize model graphs, and compare different training runs, helping you better understand and debug your models.
+- **TensorFlow** is a machine learning framework, not designed for general-purpose ELTC automation in data warehouses.
 - **Terraform** is an open-source tool that lets you define and manage infrastructure (like servers, databases, and networks) using code instead of manual setup.
 By writing configurations in a declarative language (HCL), you can automatically create, update, and version-control resources across cloud providers, making infrastructure more consistent, reproducible, and easy to manage.
 ## U
 - **Underfitting** occurs when a model is too simple to capture the underlying patterns in the data, resulting in poor performance on both training and new data.
 It typically happens when the model has low complexity, not enough features, or insufficient training, leading to high error and inability to learn important relationships.